-Host software must allocate pinned memory buffers for the following regions of the IOMMU private address space.
+Host software must allocate unpinned memory buffers for the following regions of the IOMMU address space.
+These buffers should be treated as uncacheable by software.

-Size Starting Address Notes This memory must be allocated regardless of the number of VMs.
+Size Starting Address Notes 8MB 0000 0000 0000h This memory must be allocated regardless of the number of VMs.
 The underlying memory may not be shared between IOMMU instances.
 Software must initialize this region of memory to all-zero prior to enabling vIOMMU.
-1MB 0010_0000_0000 + (N<<20) This region is allocated for each GuestID=N that uses vIOMMU.
+This region is allocated for each GuestID=N that uses 1MB $0010 \ 0000 \ 0000 + (N << 20)$ vIOMMU.
+This contains the DeviceID mapping table.
+Software must initialize the region of memory associated with a Guest to all-zero prior to enabling that Guest.
+512KB $0020 \ 0000 \ 0000 + (N << 19)$ This region is allocated for each GuestID=N that uses vIOMMU.
 This contains the DomainID mapping table.
-Software must initialize the region of memory associated with a Guest to all-zero prior to enabling that Guest.
-512KB 0020_0000_0000 + (N<<19) This region is allocated for each GuestID=N that uses vIOMMU.
-This contains the DeviceID mapping table.
 Software must initialize the region of memory associated with a Guest to all-zero prior to enabling that Guest.